 The Divinity School is committed to developing you as a writer.
 The Center for Writing and Academic Support provides services for writers of all abilities.
 In addition, we offer the RISE pre-orientation workshop to introduce the fundamentals of theological thought and writing; ongoing academic support workshops throughout the year; and tutors who are available to work with students one-on-one.

 M.T.S. students are eligible to apply for a two-year fellowship in Theology, Medicine, and Culture.
 Successful applicants will either currently be in a healthcare vocation or training for one.
 Applicants should complete the fellowship application at the same time as their M.T.S. application.

-Duke Divinity School currently offers five certificates in a particular area of study:
+Duke Divinity School offers the following certificates that give M.T.S. students the opportunity to focus on a particular area of study: